elicia4/linux_notes/commands/find.md

 `-exec` means that you want to execute a command against every item in the result.
 In this context, `rm` is the command you want to execute.
 The `{}` is the placeholder for the actual item itself.
 The `+` is the terminator, it's the end of the command, it's closing each iteration off.
 Another variation of the terminator is `\;`.
 The `\` is used to escape the `;` character, that's an issue with the shell.

 Let's say you have a gigantic list of pictures and you want to add some permissions to them in one shot.
-Of course, you can do it with the `chmod` command itself:
+Of course, you can do it with `chmod` itself:

 ```bash
 chmod -R 600 Pictures